mu-opensource/Morpx-docs-en/MUVS3/MUVS3_MakeCode/MUVS3_MakeCode_Guide.md

 ## Serial Mode

-(1) Output Protocol Switch: both switchs are downward
+(1) Output Protocol Switch: both switchs are downwards

 (2) Connect the output Pin1(RX) to Pin13(TX) of Micro:bit and Pin2(TX) to Pin16(RX) of Micro:bit